php-mock/php-mock/README.md

 An enabled mock changes global state.
 This will break subsequent tests if they run code which would call the mock unintentionally.
 Therefore you should always disable a mock after the test case.
-If you are using the php-mock API outside of the PHPUnit integration you will have to disable the created mock by yourself.
+You will have to disable the created mock.
 You could do this for all mocks by calling the static method [`Mock::disableAll()`](http://php-mock.github.io/php-mock/api/class-malkusch.phpmock.Mock.html#_disableAll).